TomaDumitrescu/SpotifyClone/README.md

 Singleton, lazy instantiation -> UserWrap, ArtistWrap, HostWrap, Admin, used because there is need only for one (global) instance of the mentioned classes.

-Observer -> Subject = Notification Manager, Observer = User, notifies users when certain events happen from their subscription.
-Used for flexibility (new features like artists and hosts notified about platform events), live updates.
+Observer -> Subject = Notification Manager, Observer = interface (...user);
+notifies users for new events from their subscriptions.
+Used for flexibility (new features like artists, hosts notified of platform events), live updates.

-////////////////////////////////////////////////////////////////////////////////
-Command -> Invoker: Admin; Receivers: UserWrapCommand, ArtistWrapCommand, HostWrapCommand; Command: the interface WrapCommand.
+Strategy -> Strategy = WrapStrategy, ConcreteStrategies = UserWrap, ArtistWrap,
+HostWrap, Context = Admin (not interacting with concrete strategies), CommandRunner instantiates the concrete strategy based on the command input.
+Used for statistics extensibility, algorithms encapsulation.

 ## Bibliography
 1. https://docs.oracle.com/en/java/javase/19/